dpgc11/Miwok-App/README.md

 # Miwok-App
 This app shows the English to Miwok translations.
+Needs cleaning.